 Hilary’s impact on the law extends outside her practice to her involvement in committees and professional organizations.
 Based on her system-building experience and acumen, Hilary was selected to serve on the United States Courts, Defender Services Offices Performance Measurement Working Group; the Ninth Circuit Jury Trial Improvement Committee; the Systems Builders Committee of the National Association for Public Defense; and the Local Rules Advisory Committee of the Central District of California.
 In these current and former roles throughout her career, as well as through her role as a member of the Board of Directors for and the former president of the Los Angeles Chapter of the Federal Bar Association and as a member of The Chancery Club of Los Angeles, Hilary collaborates with judges and other influential lawyers to effect systemic change in the law.
 She also serves on the Steering Committee of Just the Beginning—A Pipeline Organization, a nonprofit dedicated to promoting the advancement of young adults from underrepresented backgrounds in the legal profession.

 Hilary joined Larson after years of public service, having started her career in the state court as deputy defender for the County of San Diego and then serving in the Federal Public Defender’s Office for the Central District of California for nearly two decades.
-She was twice appointed by the U.S. Court of Appeals for the Ninth Circuit as the Federal Defender for the Central District and was responsible for leading the largest defender’s office in the country.
-As the chief defender, she oversaw the representation of thousands of individuals facing federal charges in magistrate and district court.
+She was twice appointed by the U.S. Court of Appeals for the Ninth Circuit as the Federal Defender for the Central District and was responsible for leading the largest defender’s office in the country, with more than 200 employees and an annual budget of nearly $40 million.
+As the chief defender, Hilary oversaw the representation of thousands of individuals facing federal charges in magistrate and district court.

 Additionally, Hilary was instrumental in creating one of the first federal diversionary courts in the country, the Central District’s Court Conviction and Sentence Alternatives (CASA) program.
 This program successfully launched due in part to her effective collaboration with the Central District Court, the U.S. Attorney’s Office, and U.S. Probation and Pretrial Services.
 As described at the time by U.S. Circuit Judge Kim McLane Wardlaw, who chairs the Ninth Circuit’s Standing Committee on Federal Public Defenders, “as the Federal Public Defender, Hilary has led by personal example, maintaining high morale within the office during the government shutdown, creating a non-capital habeas unit, working effectively with our courts and other stakeholders, and contributing on a national level.
 She has set a very high bar for anyone to follow.”